VecPP/cste_math/README.md

 match their stdlib equivalent on all platforms.
 Having different functions names helps in avoiding anyone assuming that could be the case.

-Second: Writing abreviated wrappers around these functions is trivial, so we'd rather make explicit function names by default, and let users write wrappers if they'd rather use convention-based naming.
+Second: Writing abbreviated wrappers around these functions is trivial, so we'd rather make explicit function names by default, and let users write wrappers if they'd rather use convention-based naming.